 I did try actual swimming a bit but it just wasn’t the scene for that.
 Even a backstroke felt out of place.
 Instead, people just bobbed slowly in place or stood on the sides going “aaaah,” if they said anything at all.
 In my hotel room there’s a photo of Teddy Roosevelt digging the hot springs many decades ago and looking as shameless and egoless as the bathers I saw today, his hair and trademark mustache matted down such that he looked comical and almost unrecognizable.

-I’m now in the courtyard of the Hotel Colorado writing and having a scotch while a jazz band plays softly in the grand lobby beside me.
+I’m now in the courtyard of the Hotel Colorado writing while a jazz band plays softly in the grand lobby beside me.